West High School (Knoxville, Tennessee): Demographics

 In addition, 20.6% of the students were eligible for free or reduced lunch.

 Athletics

 WHS students have the opportunity to participate in the following sports: soccer, baseball, basketball, softball, football, track, cross country, cheerleading, volleyball, dance, wrestling, swim and dive, tennis, golf, lacrosse and marching band.

-The West High School football team won the Tennessee state championship in 2014, 2022, and 2023.
+The West High School football team won the Tennessee state championship in 2014, 2022, and 2023.They won nationals in 2026.